Mighty Bomb Jack

-is a platform video game developed and published by Tecmo for the Nintendo Entertainment System.
+is a 1986 platform video game developed and published by Tecmo for the Nintendo Entertainment System.
 It was later ported to the Amiga, Atari ST and Commodore 64.
-Mighty Bomb Jack is a sequel to the 1984 arcade game Bomb Jack.
+Mighty Bomb Jack is a sequel to Tecmo's 1984 arcade game Bomb Jack.

 Within PAL-A regions, the NES version was only released in Australia.
-The NES version was released on the Virtual Console on May 7, 2007 for the Wii, on December 6, 2012 for the Nintendo 3DS and on January 23, 2014 for the Wii U. It is also available to play on Nintendo Switch Online as of November 14, 2018, while an updated High Game Deviation Value! version was released on July 17, 2019.
+The NES version was released on the Virtual Console on May 7, 2007 for the Wii, on December 6, 2012 for the Nintendo 3DS and on January 23, 2014 for the Wii U. It was released on the Nintendo Classics service in November 2018.
 There was also a board game adaptation released by Bandai in 1986.
+An arcade version for the Nintendo VS. System was released by Nintendo in Japan.

 Plot

 Jack, the protagonist of the game, must make his way through 16 levels set within a pyramid in order to defeat the demon Belzebut and rescue the royal Pamera family.